WeblateOrg/weblate/docs/formats.rst

 .. index::
     pair: Apple strings; file format

-Apple specific file format for translating applications, used for both iOS and :index:`iPhone <pair: iPhone; translation>`/:index:`iPad <pair: iPad; translation>` application translations.
+File format typically used for translating Apple :index:`iOS <pair: iOS;
+translation>` applications, but also standardized by PWG 5100.13 and used on NeXTSTEP/OpenSTEP.

 Apple iOS strings are usually used as bilingual translations.